marcusoftnet/marcusoftnet.github.io/_posts/2006-11-08-babies-and-parents.md

 enrichment to their life but the don't become hardcore-parents from the same day they knew they were pregnant.
 Here's a cool quote from yesterday; "last night may have been the last day we saw Sopranos in bed without a baby between us".
-Also i am meeting another friend tonight, mum since half a year, for dinner - no problemo.
+Also I am meeting another friend tonight, mum since half a year, for dinner - no problemo.
 They have their own night "off".

-There you have it - i know a lot of parents that would have said: "last night was the last night we saw Sopranos."
+There you have it - I know a lot of parents that would have said: "last night was the last night we saw Sopranos."
 Period!

 Go all cool parents that still is able to keep some swing to their life